John Tanner (Mormon): Legacy and descendants

 Sidney Tanner was involved in the Battle of Crooked River.
 He then lived in Montrose.
 His wife and the three youngest of his five children all died at the time that they joined the body of the Mormons in heading west.
 He later served on the city council and the Mormon high council in San Bernardino, California.
 In 1857 he moved to Utah, eventually settling in Beaver.
-He was a polygamist and had 22 children.
+He practiced plural marriage and had 22 children.

 John Joshua Tanner and Nathan Tanner were part of Zion's Camp.